apache/airflow/docs/apache-airflow/administration-and-deployment/production-deployment.rst

-Once you have configured the executor, it is necessary to make sure that every node in the cluster contains the same configuration and DAGs.
+Once you have configured the executor, it is necessary to make sure that every node in the cluster contains the same configuration and Dags.
 Airflow sends simple instructions such as "execute task X of DAG Y", but does not send any DAG files or configuration.
-You can use a simple cronjob or any other mechanism to sync DAGs and configs across your nodes, e.g., checkout DAGs from git repo every 5 minutes on all nodes.
+You can use a simple cronjob or any other mechanism to sync Dags and configs across your nodes, e.g., checkout Dags from git repo every 5 minutes on all nodes.

 Logging